Governments place legal requirements on industries to protect data and privacy. We provide features and functions to help you meet these requirements.

 Read Access Logging

 When handling personal data, consider the legislation in the different countries where your organization operates.
-After the data has passed the end of purpose, regulations may require you to delete the data.
+After the data has passed its end of purpose, regulations may require you to delete the data.
 However, additional regulations may require you to keep the data longer.
-During this period you must block access to the data by unauthorized persons until the end of the retention period, when the data is finally deleted.
+During this period, you must block access to the data by unauthorized persons until the end of the retention period, when the data is finally deleted.

 Personal data can also include referenced data.
 The challenge for deletion and blocking is to first handle referenced data and then other data, such as business partner data.

 Cloud Elements stores the user IDs of members of the account.
 Storing the user ID is a business requirement and the user ID is deleted when the related member is deleted in the account or when capability is deactivated.